StefanTerdell/rusdis/README.md

 # Rusdis

-Redis, but in Rust.
+It's a Redis server made in Rust.

-## Why?
+## But why?

-I'm trying to learn Rust and Redis.
+I'm learning Rust and Redis.

 ## Go outside

-No, u. 🦀
+No u 🦀🦀🦀